WADPH/MicrosoftOAS/README.md

 ## HR Self-Service Page

-A restricted page (`/hr`) that lets HR staff submit onboarding/offboarding requests without exposing the full admin dashboard (no license assignment, no Snipe-IT, no Zammad, no Graph user deletion, etc.).
+A restricted page (`/hr`) that lets HR staff submit onboarding/offboarding requests without exposing the full admin dashboard (no license assignment, no Snipe-IT, no Graph user deletion, etc. — see below for what still happens automatically in the background).

 **Access:** Only users listed in `ALLOWED_HR` (see [Environment Variables](#environment-variables)).
 After SSO login, HR users are redirected straight to `/hr` and can also open `/progress`; every other route (`/`, `/tasks`, `/offboarding`, `/settings`, `/snipeit`) returns `403 Forbidden` for this role.

-**Onboarding tab** — fields: Name, Surname, Company (dropdown, built from [Company Matcher Configuration](#company-matcher-configuration)), Position, Mobile Number, Line Manager (searched from the company's tenant), Date (native date picker only — no manual typing).
+**Onboarding tab** — fields: Name Surname (single field — typed as one string, e.g. "Jane Doe", and split automatically into first/last name), Company (dropdown, built from [Company Matcher Configuration](#company-matcher-configuration)), Position *(optional)*, Mobile Number *(optional)*, Line Manager (searched from the company's tenant), Date (native date picker only — no manual typing).
+Only Name Surname, Company, Line Manager and Date are required to submit.

 **Offboarding tab** — fields: Company (dropdown), Employee (searched from the company's tenant), Date.

 Submitted requests are created as normal `pending` tasks in the same store the admin dashboard manages — an HR submission is equivalent to an admin manually creating a draft task and filling in the basic fields.
 The admin then continues processing it as usual (License/Assets/Groups + Approve for onboarding; choose related accounts/assets + Execute for offboarding).
+If Zammad is enabled, a support ticket is also created automatically for the request, the same way it already is for tasks received via the Teams webhook.

 Each tab optionally includes a **Teams Notification** block — see below.
 It only appears when Teams notifications are enabled in Settings.